For Building Repair +91 9323547766

 CSR Consultant & Associates

-Structural Audit is an important tool for knowing the real status of the old bldgs.
+Structural Audit report is an important tool for knowing the real status of the old bldgs.
 The Audit should highlight & investigate all the risk areas, critical areas and whether the bldg. needs immediate attention.
 It should also cover the structural analysis of the existing frame and pinpoint the weak structural areas for static, wind & earthquake loads.
 If the bldg. has changed the user, from residential to commercial or industrial, this should bring out the impact of such a change.

-This CSR document gives step by step guidelines for carrying out Structural Audit of old buildings.
+This CSR document gives step by step guidelines for carrying out Structural Audit report of old buildings.
 We have also provided a detailed format to collect data from the field.
 The details regarding the various non-destructive tests and other tests to be carried out are also given.
 Includes photographs of structural defects & rectification procedure.

-The Purpose of Structural Audit is :
+The Purpose of Structural Audit report especially in Mumbai, Navi Mumbai or Thane region is :

 ● To save LIFE & PROPERTY.